 Similarly, the SEMrush keyword difficulty tool is built for determining the SEO competitiveness of any particular keyword or phrase purely based on organic listings.

-Remember, you need to put more efforts to outrank your competitors with higher keyword difficulty score.
+Remember, you need to put more effort to outrank your competitors with higher keyword difficulty scores.

 You can easily rank your site where this score is below 60%.

-In such cases, you need to focus more on competitors’ analysis to find their weaknesses and improving your site’s metrics.
+In such cases, you need to focus more on competitors’ analysis to find their weaknesses and improve your site’s metrics.

-SEMrush is not just a keyword analysis tool but all in one SEO suite and marketing tool.
+Semrush is not just a keyword analysis tool but an all-in-one SEO suite and marketing tool.

-SEMrush pricing starts at $99.95 for the entry-level plan (Pro) to $399.95 for Business plan focusing agencies and big SEO companies.
+Semrush pricing starts at $119.95 for the entry-level plan (Pro) to $449.95 for Business plan-focusing agencies and big SEO companies.

-While SEMrush Guru plan is priced at $199.95, it’s good for seasoned bloggers and professional digital marketers.
+While the Semrush Guru plan is priced at $229.95, it’s good for seasoned bloggers and professional digital marketers.

-If you have never used SEMrush, you can sign up for free 7 days’ trial and start finding valuable keyword suggestions for your website.
+If you have never used Semrush, you can sign up for a free 14-day trial and start finding valuable keyword suggestions for your website.

-- SEMrush is all in one SEO tool so the most probably you will not require any other SEO tool unless you are a big SEO agency or large publication or an e-commerce marketplace that can’t rely on a single tool.
+- Semrush is an all-in-one SEO toolkit so most probably you will not require any other SEO tool unless you are a big SEO agency or large publication or an e-commerce marketplace that can’t rely on a single tool.

-- You can perform competitors’ analysis to find their top organic keywords.
+- You can perform competitor analysis to find their top organic keywords.

-- Since January 2018, SEMrush has a fresh keyword database.
+- Since January 2018, Semrush has been improving its keyword database.

 - You can export your results in XLS or CSV files for later use.

-- SEMrush pricing may seem a con for many people who are just starting out, but really worths trying it.
+- Semrush pricing may seem a con for many people who are just starting out, but really worth trying it.